islamsheehab/Ingenuity-Tests/README.md

 # Ingenuity Tests

-Are you really that good of a programmer?
+Test your problem-solving and programming capabilities.
 Ensure you follow all the given rules for each test.

 ## Test 1 (Lua, Luau)